 An article that was published in the Feline Medicine and Surgery Journal back in 2013, stated that veterinarians and rescuers based in the United Kingdom had a tendency to differentiate domesticated cats from feral cats based on characters like their socialization levels, confinement, ownership, the level of fear they feel when they encounter humans, their dependence, and interaction with humans.

-The journal stated that veterinarians and rescuers came to a consensus that feral cats were felines that had encountered very little human contact, especially before attaining an age of 8 weeks.
+The journal stated that veterinarians and rescuers came to a consensus that feral cats were felines that had encountered very little human contact, especially before attaining the age of 8 weeks.
 These cats would try to evade humans and most likely preferred to run away rather than launch an attack on a human.
 That being said, rescuers and veterinarians could not agree if a feral cat would spit, hiss or tend to attack when it interacts with a human.
 They also disagreed if adult feral cats could be potentially tamed.

 The Article gave a complex definition of what a feral cat is, and that is a cat that prefers not to have any human interaction, is able to survive without or with human aid, and would defend itself or hide when trapped, instead of allowing itself to be touched by humans.
 United States veterinarians and rescuers took a survey and the results of the survey showed that there actually isn’t a definition of what a feral cat is that is widely accepted.
 Numerous facilities make use of waiting periods in a bid to find out if a cat is feral by observing if the cat had become less evasive and afraid over a period of time.
 Some other indicators consist of checking the response of the cat to being touched by inanimate objects and observing the cat’s social behavior in numerous conditions, such as near a human, a quieter environment, responding to human touch, etc.